STP 2019 – now open for applications from Wednesday 9th January at 1pm – Friday 8th February at 5pm.

 The online application form is near on identical to last year, so if you applied last year, you know what to expect.
 Frustratingly, there is still no easy way to preview all the questions before you start to fill it out – so we’ve had a sneaky peek for you.

 As you go through the online form for the first time, you can’t advance on to the next page without completing the mandatory sections.
-However, you can review and change most of the answers once you get to the end – just don’t press “Submit” until you have filled it all in and checked it!
+However, you can review and change most of the answers once you get to the end – just don’t press “Submit” until AFTER you have filled it all in and checked it thoroughly!

 The form asks the same four questions as last year and, again, you are allowed a maximum of 250 words per answer.
 An implicit test here is whether you can write accurately AND concisely.